SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Introduction

-\cite{peeblesPrimevalAdiabaticPerturbation1970} were first to numerically integrate a comprehensive set of linearized Einstein-Boltzmann equations.
-Their work was refined over several years, and \cite{maCosmologicalPerturbationTheory1995} established the groundwork for modern Boltzmann solvers with their code COSMICS. \cite{seljakLineSightApproach1996} soon realized that one can integrate photon multipoles by parts to reduce many differential equations to one integral solution and released CMBFAST.
-Their \textit{line-of-sight integration} method has become a standard technique that greatly speeds up the calculation, but requires truncating the multipoles in the differential equations.
-This Fortran codebase has since evolved into CAMB\footnote{\url{https://camb.info/}} written by \cite{lewisEfficientComputationCMB2000a}, which is one of the two most used and maintained Boltzmann solvers today. \cite{doranCMBEASYObjectOriented2005} ported CMBFAST to C++ with the fork CMBEASY, which structured the code in an object-oriented fashion and improved user-friendliness, but this project is abandoned today.
+Historically, \citet{peeblesPrimevalAdiabaticPerturbation1970} were the first to numerically integrate a comprehensive set of linear Einstein–Boltzmann equations.
+Their work was refined over several years, and \citet{maCosmologicalPerturbationTheory1995} laid the groundwork for modern Boltzmann solvers with the COSMICS code.
+Shortly after, \citet{seljakLineSightApproach1996} integrated the photon multipoles by parts to reduce thousands of coupled differential equations to independent integral solutions.
+This line-of-sight integration method was first implemented in their CMBFAST code and has become a standard technique that greatly speeds up the calculation, but requires truncating the multipoles in the differential equations.
+This Fortran codebase has since evolved into CAMB\footnote{\url{https://camb.info/}} written by \citet{lewisEfficientComputationCMB2000a}, which is one of the two most used and maintained Boltzmann solvers today. \citet{doranCMBEASYObjectOriented2005} ported CMBFAST to C++ with the fork CMBEASY, which structured the code in an object-oriented fashion and improved user-friendliness, but this project is abandoned today.

-\cite{lesgourguesCosmicLinearAnisotropy2011,blasCosmicLinearAnisotropy2011a} started the second major family of Boltzmann solvers with the birth of CLASS\footnote{\url{http://class-code.net}} in C. It improved performance, user-friendliness, code flexibility, ease of modification and control over precision parameters.
-It was the first cross-check of CAMB from an independent branch and boosted the scientific accuracy of the Planck mission.
+\citet{lesgourguesCosmicLinearAnisotropy2011} and \citet{blasCosmicLinearAnisotropy2011a} started the second major family of Boltzmann solvers with the birth of CLASS\footnote{\url{http://class-code.net}} in C. It improved performance, user-friendliness, code flexibility, ease of modification, and control over precision parameters.
+It was the first independent cross-check of CAMB and boosted the scientific accuracy of the Planck mission.

-Since then a healthy arms race have fueled refinements to CAMB and CLASS.
+Since then a healthy arms race has fueled refinements to CAMB and CLASS.
 Both codes have spawned many forks for studying alternative models and performing custom calculations.
-Today they are very well-made, efficient and reliable tools.
+Today they are very well-made, efficient, and reliable tools.